-Here are some tips on how to prevent child identity theft:
+Here are some tips on how to help protect children from identity theft:

 - Social security numbers are the most compromised piece of information.
-The Child Identity Fraud Report shows that 56% of respondents reported theft or misuse.
-The Federal Trade Commission recommends not sharing a child’s social security number unless it’s with a known and trusted organization, asking how the information will be protected and suggesting the use of an alternative identifier.
+The Federal Trade Commission recommends not sharing a child’s social security number unless it’s with a known and trusted organization, after asking how they will protect the information and suggesting an alternative identifier.

-- When providing any personally identifiable information to a school or organization, find out how sensitive documents are stored and discarded.
-Security experts recommend that they partner with a secure shredding company that provides locked consoles and a secure chain of custody.
+- When providing personally identifiable information to a school or organization, ask how sensitive documents are stored and discarded.
+Ask whether they use a secure document destruction service like Shred-it®.

 - Understand the privacy laws that safeguard personal information.
-The Family Educational Rights and Privacy Act (FERPA) for example, gives parents of school-age kids the right to opt-out of sharing contact or other directory information with third parties.
+For example, the Family Educational Rights and Privacy Act (FERPA), gives parents of school-age kids the right to opt out of sharing contact or other directory information with third parties.

 - Shred all documents that show a child’s personal information when no longer needed rather than putting them in the garbage or recycling bin.
-If your workplace has a shredding program, ask if employees can bring in documents.
-Or, take advantage of a local community shredding event in your neighborhood.
+Secure document destruction services, like Shred-it®, offer fast and convenient residential shredding options such as:

-- Teach children to protect their personal information wherever they are but especially on social media.
-Never post full names, addresses, date of birth and other details.
+- Teach children to protect their personal information wherever they are, but especially on social media.
+Never post full names, addresses, dates of birth, and other personal details.

 - Make sure smartphones, laptops, and tablets are locked and protected when not in use.